What is Sleep Apnea? – Wesley Chapel, FL

+So, exactly what is sleep apnea?
+The Wesley Chapel, FL sleep apnea dentist at Nelson Dental Sleep Medicine is here to help you make sense of this complex diagnosis and how a dentist can help.
 Sleep apnea is a condition that causes patients to stop breathing for ten or more seconds at a time during sleep.
-These apnea incidences may occur hundreds of times through the night.
-Sleep apnea may be caused when the brain fails to signal the body to inhale and exhale: central sleep apnea (CSA); or by blockage in the throat preventing oxygen from traveling through the airway: obstructive sleep apnea (OSA).
-Some patients may even experience a combination of the two causes of sleep apnea.
-Unfortunately, the warning signs and symptoms of sleep apnea are so varied that the majority of people who suffer from any form of sleep apnea (about 80%) are undiagnosed or misdiagnosed for years before receiving treatment.
+These apnea incidents may occur hundreds of times throughout the night when the brain fails to signal the body to inhale and exhale.
+There are two different common types of sleep apnea, including central sleep apnea (CSA), when the brain doesn't let the body know when to inhale & exhale, and obstructive sleep apnea (OSA), which is when airways become narrowed or blocked, minimizing oxygen flow to the rest of the body.
+Some patients may even experience a combination of the two types of sleep apnea.
+Unfortunately, the warning signs and symptoms of sleep apnea are so varied that the majority of people who suffer from any form of the condition (about 80%) go undiagnosed or misdiagnosed for years before receiving treatment.

-Some of the common side effects of sleep apnea include:
+Some of the common indicators of sleep apnea include:

 - Loud snoring

-- Waking out of breathe or gasping for air
+- Waking up being out of breath or gasping for air

 - Morning headaches, sore throat, or dry mouth